deepikagarg01/AI-Quaranteams/README.md

 ![TensorFlow_Diagram](documents/TensorFlow_Diagram.gif)

 ## Long Description
-AI Quarateams in a complete solution for capturing social distancing violation happening in an area .
-This can be teamed up to find the voilations happening in other areas and get the cummulative data .Based on the alarming situation in each area their respective Local Administrators can be informed using a Text Message/Email Services .
+AI Quaranteams in a complete solution for capturing social distancing violation happening in an area .
+This can be teamed up to find the violations happening in other areas and get the cumulative data .Based on the alarming situation in each area their respective Local Administrators can be informed using a Text Message/Email Services .
 We can compare the statistics of different areas and figure out which region needs more attention based on the active cases and new violations happening .
 Solution can be described in 3 Sections

 ### Section -1
-Model for Object Detection, where Camera feed will be an input to the model for detection of  voilations based on the distance set by the user as a minimun required  distance .
+Model for Object Detection, where Camera feed will be an input to the model for detection of  violations based on the distance set by the user as a minimum required  distance .
 The data will be analysed per frame and can be stored in central server/repository.
 The Model is based on python tensor flow neural networks .
-Model has been trained by providing various images and manually labelling the images to differentiate between human and other objects.For object detection in a video feed , openCv has been used to get the camera perspective and perspective transformation for finding the minimum distance required for social distancing.We are using condense matrix implementation for identifying the distance between many objects detected within a particular frame.If the distance is less than the threshold value , voilation count increases.
+Model has been trained by providing various images and manually labelling the images to differentiate between human and other objects.For object detection in a video feed , openCv has been used to get the camera perspective and perspective transformation for finding the minimum distance required for social distancing.We are using condense matrix implementation for identifying the distance between many objects detected within a particular frame.If the distance is less than the threshold value , violation count increases.

 ### Section -2